 After the liposuction procedure, the medical team will take you to a recovery area to rest for about an hour.
 You may have bruising and swelling in the treated areas, but that is normal.
 After 1-2 hours, you can go home and continue your everyday activities, depending on your doctor’s advice.

-It would help if you wrapped the treated area in compression bandages or elastic stockings, which help blood circulation and reduce swelling.
+It would help to wrap the treated area in compression bandages or elastic stockings, which help blood circulation and reduce swelling.
 You will have to wear these for several weeks.
 You mustn’t lift heavy objects or exercise vigorously within the first three days after surgery, as that may cause bleeding or bruising to occur again.

 You may also have drainage tubes inserted into each incision site.
-These are removed when no more fluid comes out of them, usually after 2-3 weeks.
+These are removed when no more fluid comes from them, usually after 2-3 weeks.

 Liposuction Recovery Stages